brorb/710-wiki/Content/Characters/SYSTEM.md

 ]
 ```

-After [[RIGfunctionobservationTEST028.mp4]] was uploaded to the [[710 Tone]] channel on August 27th, 2025, SYSTEM posted a warning message into [[The Sleuths]] Discord server saying that a broadcast was "hijacked" (see Discord embeds above).
-About 10 days later (September 6th, 2025), it logged into Session 17 before it crashed then restarted its Terminal.
+After [[RIGfunctionobservationTEST028.mp4]] was uploaded to the [[710 Tone]] channel on 27 August 2025, SYSTEM posted a warning message into [[The Sleuths]] Discord server saying that a broadcast was "hijacked" (see Discord embeds above).

+About 10 days later (6 September 2025), it logged into Session 17 before it crashed then restarted its Terminal.
 ```discord
 [
   {